Akaroa Marine Reserve: History

 Throughout the 1980s and 1990s, people with local knowledge knew that fish stocks were nowhere near as plentiful as they once were.
-People who fished the harbour had witnessed the loss of the luxury of being able to fish freely.
+Māori who had fished the harbour for decades had lost the opportunity of fishing freely along its shoreline.
 The rūnanga (committee of senior decision-makers of an iwi (tribal group) or hapū (family, district groups or community)) knew that pollution and over-fishing had diminished the area of available mahinga kai (traditional food gathering areas) within the harbour.
-Pollution, includes sewage, farm and sub-division run-off as well as algal blooms.
+Pollution includes sewage, farm and sub-division run-off as well as algal blooms.

-Forest and Bird carried out exploratory dives in the Akaroa Harbour in 1990.
+Forest and Bird carried out exploratory dives in Akaroa Harbour in 1990.
 The Akaroa Harbour Marine Protection Society formally proposed the establishment of a 560 ha marine reserve in 1996.

-The proposal was so divisive it led to a two-decade battle that pitted a small group of vocal and determined local residents and divers against recreational anglers, rūnanga, commercial fishers and one aquaculturalist.
+The proposal was divisive and led to a two-decade battle that pitted a small group of vocal and determined local residents and divers against recreational anglers, rūnanga, commercial fishers and one aquaculturalist.

 The local residents wanted a no-take area in the eastern waters of the outer harbour to acts as a breeding pool and as place for dolphins to feed.
-Recreational anglers argued “that’s where we fish in a northeasterly”.
-Te Runanga o Ngāi Tahu claimed strong ties to the area, naming it Te Whata o Kökiro (meaning the food store-house of Kokiro).
-When the marine reserve idea was first mooted, commercial fishing was a part of Akaroa’s economy and commercial fishers strongly opposed it.
+Recreational anglers argued "that's where we fish in a northeasterly".
+Te Runanga o Ngāi Tahu claimed strong ties to the area, naming it Te Whata o Kōkiro (meaning the food store-house of Kokiro).
+When the marine reserve idea was first mooted, commercial fishing was a part of Akaroa's economy and commercial fishers strongly opposed it.
 During the long battle, fish stock declined, and so did commercial fishing.

 The original proposal called for a reserve within the harbour.
 Fishers counteracted that proposal by applying for and getting a smaller 215 ha hectares reserve to be located outside of the harbour, at sheltered bay named Pōhatu / Flea Bay.